-Here are the highlight of this tour:
+Here are the places that you will explore on this tour:

 This temple is a local Balinese Hindu temple looked after by the local resident of Batuan countryside.
 The temple is designed very beautiful with full of Balinese ornaments and the roof temple building is made from the fiber of chromatic black palm tree.

 Rice Field in Ubud at Tegalalang is famous for its beautiful scenes of rice paddies involving the subak (traditional Balinese cooperative irrigation system), which according to history, was passed down by a revered holy man named Rsi Markandeya in the eighth century.
 This view alone has an outlook that spreads down before you and away to the rice terraces on the slopes across the valley.
 The high roadside location is cool and breezy and it is a well-known spot for tourists to stop and take photos.

 Tirta Empul Temple bequeathed to the people by ancient Rajadom is perhaps one of the most fascinating spot in the area.
 The name of Tirta Empul is loaded in a inscription which is kept at Sakenan Temple, Manukaya village, Sub district of Tampak Siring, about 3 km from Tirta Empul Temple.
 In this inscription, the Tirta Empul is named by the Tirta Ri Air Hampul and then the name has changed into Tirta Hampul and finally become the Tirta Empul.
 Tirta Ri Air Hampul is meaning the water emerge or the holy pool (Petirthan) which is the water emerge from the land.
 The main attraction here is a long rectangular pool carved of stone, filled with koi and fed by the sacred spring via 12 fountains.
 Worshipers first make an offering at the temple, then climb into the main pool to bathe and pray.